brianlam38/Sec-Cheatsheets/6843_Payloads.md

 ---
 ### Server-Side Request Forgery
 ---
-Summary: Make a server perform a request to another
+Summary: Attacker can make requests from a server to target its internal systems (i.e intranet) by bypassing its firewalls.